CS7820/Project/deliverables/proposal.md

 # Justification
 ##  Why NeSy AI
-We are using NEsy AI to utilize KGE to perform link prediction.
-NeSy AI offers a promising approach for addressing the challenges associated with KGE and link prediction tasks, particularly in domains like court data where the reliability and robustness of AI systems are most important.
+We are using NeSy AI to train KGE models that are able to perform link prediction.
+The KGE models will be trained particularly with legal data  where the reliability and robustness of the KG provides a source of truth in analyzing information pertaining to court cases.
 NeSy AI combines symbolic representations with subsymbolic representations learned by neural networks.
 This combination allows for more robust handling of structured data while also utilizing the power of neural networks to capture the  patterns and semantics.
 The combination of reasoning and symbolic knowledge better equip the model to combat adversarial attacks.
 This will make it interesting to attack the model in an attempt to falsify predicted links, as it is natuarlly more difficult to manipulate the data.

+We expect that KGE models will embed data about case's assigned judge and the judge's verdict ruling, and we hope to analyze the underlying semantic between these two concepts.
+We hope that our analysis will reveal a relationship that points towards a biasness in the judge's verdict ruling regardless of the severity of a crime.

 ## Intellectual Merit
-Our research demonstrates an attack on a realistic, non-toy dataset.
-The dataset includes litigation data for Cook County of Illinos.
-We will investigate the robustness and interpretability of link prediction via adversarial modification utilizing CRIAGE.
-CRIAGE will be utilized to determine the fact(s) to add or remove from the knowledge graph that changes the prediction for a target after the model is retrained.
+Previous research results suggest the decreased performance in KGE models after the KG has been perturbed.
+The KGs used in these research are benchmarking datasets, designed to challenge the KGE models, like FB15k-237 and WN18RR.
+Our research hopes to demonstrate an attack on a realistic, non-toy dataset.
+The dataset includes litigation data from Cooke County of Illinos.
+We will investigate the robustness and interpretability of link prediction via adversarial modification utilizing the CRIAGE framework.
+CRIAGE is designed to determine the fact(s) to add or remove from the knowledge graph that changes the prediction for a target after the model is retrained.

 ## Broader Impacts:
-The intent of our research is to determine if any judge in the Cook County of Illinois dataset has a bias towards a charge.
-If the public were to be made aware of this bias they could proceed as necessary if convicted of the relevant charge.
-If a bias is found the judge may be found to set a favorable sentence towards someone convicted of the biased charge or have an unfavorable sentence length towards the charged person.
+The primary interest in this research is to identify whether there exists a biasness in a judge and their sentencing towards a crime regardless of the crime's severity.
+If a bias is identified, the results of this research could impose real-world consequences in the legal community.
+As the judge should be a source of just rulings held to extreme ethical standards, if a judge is found favoring a certain ruling, the case could be disputed for a mistrial due to unfair circumstances, and the ruling judge would have to be held accountable for the unjust acts.

 # References
 * [1] Schad, J. Bridging the gap: Integrating knowledge graphs and large language models, Oct 2023.